opencomputeproject/ocp-spec-tools/README.md

 Once Docker has been installed, the following commands will install the OCP spec rendering tooling.

+To run these commands on Windows, open the WLS app.
+This will launch a Command Window for Ubuntu, with the prompt at the home directory (~).

 ```sh
 # One-time setup.
 git clone git@github.com:opencomputeproject/ocp-spec-tools.git